Configure JS plugins

 Installing a JS plugin involves up to 3 steps:

-The workflow above is shown in relationship to the Docker application, but the general requirements are the same if one is deploying the production application.
+The workflow above applies to the Docker application, but the general requirements are the same when deploying the production application.
 See pack-plugins.sh for more information on the JS plugin packaging logic.

 Configuration

 The JS plugins are automatically sourced from the <configDir>/js-plugins/ directory if present.
 In the case of the Docker example above, /opt/deephaven/config/ is the configuration directory.
-See here for information about the configuration directory for other setups.
+The server looks for manifest.json in that directory to discover plugins — this file is generated automatically by pack-plugins.sh.
+See configuration directory for information about the configuration directory for other setups.

 The JS plugins directory can also be set explicitly through the configuration property deephaven.jsPlugins.resourceBase.